node-red/node-red.github.io/docs/writing-functions.md

 }
 {% endhighlight %}

-Combining with the earlier example, the following example passes the original message as-is on the first output, and a message containing the payload length on the second output:
+The following example passes the original message as-is on the first output and a message containing the payload length is passed to the second output:

 {% highlight javascript %}
 var newMsg = { payload: msg.payload.length };
 return [msg, newMsg];
 {% endhighlight %}

-#### Multiple Messages ####
+#### Multiple Messages

-A function can return multiple messages on an output by returning an array of objects within the returned array.
-When multiple messages are returned for an output, subsequent nodes will receive the messages one at a time, in the order they were returned.
-In the following example, `msg1`, `msg2`, `msg3` will be sent sequentially to the first output. `msg4` will be sent to the second output.
+A function can return multiple messages on an output by returning an array of messages within the returned array.
+When multiple messages are returned for an output, subsequent nodes will receive the messages one at a time in the order they were returned.

+In the following example, `msg1`, `msg2`, `msg3` will be sent to the first output.
+`msg4` will be sent to the second output.

 {% highlight javascript %}
 var msg1 = { payload:"first out of output 1" };